Apply for an Acids and Alkalines Trading License in Dubai

 Obtain any additional regulatory approvals required from UAE authorities, such as the Ministry of Climate Change and Environment or Dubai Municipality.

-Pay the applicable licence fees and receive your trading licence.
+Pay the applicable license fees and receive your trading license.

 Licensing and Compliance Requirements for Chemicals Traders